 Attorney fees in NYC can start from $3,000 and go up from there.
 While it can seem at first like an unnecessary added expense, the cost is well worth it.
 Attorneys are also responsible for ensuring each party meets its deadlines and for renegotiating when they don’t.
 Ordinarily, a real estate attorney had to be physically present on the closing day.
 But since the pandemic started, the rules have been relaxed, and it’s now possible to conduct a virtual closing.
 It’s unknown yet whether this will remain an option once things have fully returned to normal.
 But so far, it’s been a welcome change in an industry that’s usually known for being slow to adapt.

 NYC’s market can be highly competitiveNYC’s market can be highly competitive

 If you’ve closed on a home sale before, then you might think you know the drill.
 But NYC’s market is a different beast entirely and can be so competitive you’ll wonder whether your last rodeo was anything but a warmup.
 Even experienced property investors are often surprised when they first encounter NYC’s fast-moving and uncompromising market.
 Almost anything that appears to be a good deal is sure to attract multiple offers, many of which will be all-cash with little to no contingencies.
-Don’t be surprised if your first few offers don’t get you the goods.
+So don’t be surprised if your first few offers don’t get you the goods.
 Home sellers are also known to drive a hard bargain and play buyers off against each other.
-It’s not unusual for a seller to send out two contracts with the expectation that one of the buyers will back out or make a better offer.
+It’s not unusual for a seller to send out two contracts to expect that one buyer will back out or make a better offer.